lgchang27/TSA-Seq-2020v2/Changed_Region/README.md

 ```shell
 python plot_TSA_value_TSA2.0.py -w TSA-Seq_hanning_20kbx21.wig -g utilities/hg38_Gap.bed -u 99.95 -l 0.05
 ```
-This code will return a large and a small percentile of all ranked TSA-Seq enrichment scores (20kb bin) that will be used as the max (xx) and min (yy) scores for rescaling (e.g. 99.95% and 0.05% for HFFc6 and H1 comparison).
+This code takes the .wig file for 20kb-binned smoothed TSA-Seq enrichment score (TSA-Seq_hanning_20kbx21.wig) as input.
+The code will return a large (-u) and a small (-l) percentile of all ranked TSA-Seq enrichment scores that will be used as the max (xx) and min (yy) scores for rescaling (e.g. 99.95% and 0.05% for HFFc6 and H1 comparison, 99.92% and 0.08% for HCT116 and H1 comparison, 99.95% and 0.05% for K562 and H1 comparison).

 ```shell
 python TSA_max_min_norm_TSA2.0.py -w TSA-Seq_hanning_20kbx21.wig -q 100 -g utilities/hg38_Gap.bed -o TSA-Seq_hanning_20kbx21_maxmin -gg utilities/hg38M.genome -max xx -min -yy

 #Genome size file hg38F.genome was for female cell line (K562), hg38M.genome was for male cell lines (H1, HCT116, HFFc6).
 ```

-This code will rescale TSA-Seq enrichmen scores into a 1 to 100 scale (showing -49 to 50 in generated wig files).
+This code takes the .wig file for 20kb-binned smoothed TSA-Seq enrichment score (TSA-Seq_hanning_20kbx21.wig) as input and takes a large and a small percentile of all ranked TSA-Seq enrichment scores generated from last step as max (-max) and min (-min) for the rescaling.
+This code will rescale TSA-Seq enrichment scores into a 1 to 100 scale (reporting as -49 to 50) and generate .wig and .bw files (TSA-Seq_hanning_20kbx21_maxmin.wig, TSA-Seq_hanning_20kbx21_maxmin.bw).

 ## Statistics
 Statistical analysis based on biological replicates for two cell lines and generate thresholds to call changed 20kb-bins based on a P-value of 0.01 (see paper Methods)